Simulation: Virtual cinematography (early 2000s–present)

 The advent of virtual cinematography in the early 2000s has led to an explosion of movies that would have been impossible to shoot without it.
 Classic examples are the digital look-alikes of Neo, Smith and other characters in the Matrix sequels and the extensive use of physically impossible camera runs in The Lord of the Rings trilogy.

 The terminal in the Pan Am (TV series) no longer existed during the filming of this 2011–2012 aired series, which was no problem as they created it in virtual cinematography using automated viewpoint finding and matching in conjunction with compositing real and simulated footage, which has been the bread and butter of the movie artist in and around film studios since the early 2000s.

 Computer-generated imagery is "the application of the field of 3D computer graphics to special effects".
 This technology is used for visual effects because they are high in quality, controllable, and can create effects that would not be feasible using any other technology either because of cost, resources or safety.
 Computer-generated graphics can be seen in many live-action movies today, especially those of the action genre.
 Further, computer-generated imagery has almost completely supplanted hand-drawn animation in children's movies which are increasingly computer-generated only.
 Examples of movies that use computer-generated imagery include Finding Nemo, 300 and Iron Man.

 Examples of non-film entertainment simulation

-Simulation games
+Games

 Simulation games, as opposed to other genres of video and computer games, represent or simulate an environment accurately.
 Moreover, they represent the interactions between the playable characters and the environment realistically.
 These kinds of games are usually more complex in terms of gameplay.
 Simulation games have become incredibly popular among people of all ages.
 Popular simulation games include SimCity and Tiger Woods PGA Tour.
 There are also flight simulator and driving simulator games.